-It is the natural characteristic of High Street shops that they come and go.
+It is the natural characteristic of the High Street shops that they come and go.
 Communities grow and develop and demand different things.
 The trick is in getting the balance right between old and the new — also, the variety of business types.
-This post Changing Face of Gosforth looks at three situations during times of change, where we found clues to our High Street heritage.
+Situations change, and during times of change, we can sometimes find clues to our High Street heritage.

 We recently took this photograph of the uncovered signage on what used to be Bowens Lighting shop on Gosforth High Street.
 The refurbishment of the shop front which allowed the old signage for Penny Plain to be seen for a short while prompted lots of fond memories.
 Many of us remember shopping in the popular women’s clothing store before it closed.

 It is the characteristic also of the corner shop to come and go as businesses respond to the market demand of local customers.
 We have previously mentioned the history of Gosforth’s Kelly’s Corner.
 We took this photograph during the redevelopment of 151 Salters Road.
-The premises which were formerly known as Gosforth Traders and have chosen to continue trading under this name have a new vocation.
+The premises known as Gosforth Traders have a new vocation.
 Property works uncovered the signage for Hillary’s Bakers and Confectioners.

-Although we all know this site as being one shop, Gosforth Traders, it did start life as two separate shops.
+Although we all know this site as being, (for many years), one shop, Gosforth Traders, started life as two separate shops.
 The first businesses to trade from these premises in 1905/6 were T W Little Grocers and F Hannah Remnant Dealer at 151 and 153 respectively.
 By 1906 F Hannah (at 153) had moved on, and Mrs A Moore Confectioner had moved in.
 The Grocer (at 151) changed hands around 1910 to Clayton and Co.

 153 Salters Road